UEFBiomedicalInformaticsLab/BIODAI/MOO/readme.txt

-Publicly available source code and data related to Improved NSGA-II algorithms for multi-objective biomarker discovery by L. Cattelani and V. Fortino, accepted paper at 21st European Conference on Computational Biology (ECCB2022).
+Publicly available source code and data related to Luca Cattelani, Vittorio Fortino, Improved NSGA-II algorithms for multi-objective biomarker discovery, Bioinformatics, Volume 38, Issue Supplement_2, September 2022, Pages ii20–ii26, https://doi.org/10.1093/bioinformatics/btac463

 The main program is in Python, we include also R scripts that were used to prepare the TCGA breast dataset.